-Children should get at least an hour of physical activity every day.
-Adults should get at least 30 minutes every day.
+Children and teens should get at least an hour of physical activity every day.
+Adults should get at least 2 hours and 30 minutes each week.

 Adulthood is a time when we need to look carefully at our bone health.
-As adults, we need 1,000 to 1,200 milligrams of calcium, depending on our age, and at least 30 minutes of moderate physical activity every day.
+As adults, we need 1,000 to 1,200 milligrams of calcium, depending on our age, and at least 2 hours and 30 minutes per week of moderate-intensity physical activity.
 Activity that puts some stress on your bones is very important.

 Adults: keep your bones strong with physical activity.

-- Physical activity at least 30 minutes every day
+- Physical activity at least 2 hours and 30 minutes each week

-- Strength training 2 to 3 times a week
+- Muscle training activities on 2 days a week

 Many women over age 50 are at risk for bone disease, but few know it.
 At menopause, which usually happens in women over age 50, a woman’s hormone production drops sharply.
 Because hormones help protect bones, menopause can lead to bone loss.
 Hormone therapy was widely used to prevent this loss, but now it is known to increase other risks.
 Your doctor can help advise you on protecting bone health around menopause.